blakejacobus/blakejacobus.com/_posts/2024-06-03-elden-ring.md

     > After they declared they wouldn't interfere with the **Shattering**, the academy cast repelling seals on the east gate leading to the **Capital** and the south gate leading here. <br>
     > As you might have guessed, the seals are still active, making entry to the academy impossible without a **glintstone key**. <br>
     > `Sellen` was well known.
 The most promising sorceress in the history of the academy...But `Sellen` was expelled from the academy.
 Accused of unthinkable treatment of certain sorcerers, under the name of the Graven Witch.
+- `Fringefolk Hero's Grave`
+    - Defeated a knight and obtained *Dragon Communion Seal*, which boosts my Dragon Communion incantations
+    - Dropped a pot on the *Chariot* and obtained the *Erdtree Greatbow*
+    - I hate this dungeon so much

 #### Stormveil Castle